Harvest Now, Decrypt Later

 It is ripening.

-What gives us access to a deeper meaning in life is often not new information, but new being.
+What gives us access to deeper meaning is often not new information, but new being.

 Pain changes us.